Hometown Hero: 5-star Salpointe star Elijah Rushing commits to Arizona Wildcats

 People are also reading…

-Rogers added "the culture that Arizona has is pretty special right now."
+"The culture that Arizona has is pretty special right now," Rogers added.

 "That coaching staff is doing a tremendous job.
 They're not afraid to recruit anybody, and that started with T-Mac last year," he said.
 "Being able to get him and bring him to Arizona, that showed 'We're going to build something special.'
 At the end of the day, talent wins.
 Right, wrong or indifferent, you gotta have guys who can execute and get it done at a high level.